xtreme-sameer-vohra/kubernetes-the-hard-way/docs/02-compute-resources.md

 ## Troubleshooting Tips

+### Failed Provisioning

-1. If any of the VMs failed to provision, or is not configured correct, delete the VM using the command:
+If any of the VMs failed to provision, or is not configured correct, delete the VM using the command:

 ```bash
 vagrant destroy <vm>